jainmansi/AnalyzingAirbnbData-Python/README.md

 2. Why would anyone prefer to stay in Airbnb over hotels while visting Boston?
 3. How the sentiments of customers are over the social media after their stay at Airbnb in Boston?
 4. Are you more likely to be airbnb if you own Condominium rather than Apartment?
 Boats are pretty famous too ib Boston, but would anyone want to stay in a boat than a regular apartment?
-5. What is the performance of occupancy of listings?
+5. What does the performance of listings change as the price of the rental changes?

 # Pre-requisites